Rating summary

 Colorist: Gregg Garvin/Modern Videofilm, Los Angeles."

-The digitally restored high-definition transfer used for this release, which was supervised and approved by director Terry Gilliam, reminds quite a bit about the one that was used for the Blu-ray release of the director's acclaimed Fear and Loathing in Las Vegas - it isn't sourced from a new master prepared from a fresh new scan.
+The digitally restored high-definition transfer used for this release, which was supervised and approved by director Terry Gilliam, is quite similar to the one that was used to produce the Blu-ray release of Fear and Loathing in Las Vegas -- it isn't sourced from a new master prepared from a fresh new scan.
 Naturally, some minor age-related issues are at times easy to spot.
-For example, extremely light noise is often exposed during the darker sequences (see screencapture #5).
-Elsewhere a few traces of light sharpening corrections also pop up.
+For example, extremely light noise is often exposed during darker sequences (see screencapture #5).
+Elsewhere, a few traces of light sharpening corrections also pop up.
 Depth and detail, however, are pleasing.
 There are no traces of excessive degraining.
 Color reproduction is also good, but I felt that there is some room for improvement as far as saturation is concerned.
 Generally speaking, contrast is stable (with the only exception being some of the dream sequences where there are some intended minor fluctuations).
 There are no large cuts, debris, stains, or warps.
 There are no serious stability issues to report in this review either.
 All in all, even though there is clearly some room for improvement, this is indeed a satisfying presentation of Brazil.
 (Note: This is a Region-A "locked" Blu-ray disc.
 Therefore, you must have a native Region-A or Region-Free PS3 or SA in order to access its content).

 There is only one standard audio track on this Blu-ray disc: English DTS-HD Master Audio 2.0.
 For the record, Criterion have provided optional English SDH subtitles for the main feature.